wildenberg84/VagrantLaravelBox/README.md

   -copy id_rsa.pub (default location ~/.ssh/) from host to synced vagrant folder
   -login to VM (vagrant ssh)
   -cat /vagrant/id_rsa.pub >> ~/.ssh/authorized_keys

+ # Note:
+ Should be installed under Linux FS or it may fail running certain commands.